CiscoDevNet/ydk-gen/sdk/python/core/docsgen/delete_operation.rst

     runner.one_list.ldata.extend([foo, bar, baz])
 	crud.delete(ncc, runner.one_list.ldata)

-to delete a slice of above list:
+To delete a slice of above list:

 .. code-block:: python

 	crud.delete(ncc, runner.one_list.ldata[1:])

-the same syntax could be used to delete items in leaf-list.
+The same syntax could be used to delete items in leaf-list.